 Homosexuality is the persistent sexual and emotional attraction to someone of the same sex.
 It is part of the normal range of sexual expression.
 Homosexuality has existed throughout history and across cultures.
 Many gay, lesbian, and bisexual individuals first become aware of their sexual thoughts and feelings during childhood and adolescence.
 Recent changes in society's attitude toward sexuality have helped gay, lesbian, and bisexual teens feel more comfortable with their sexual orientation.
 In other aspects of their development, they are similar to heterosexual youngsters.
 They experience the same kinds of stress, struggles, and tasks during adolescence.

 Parents need to clearly understand that sexual orientation is not a mental disorder.
 The cause(s) of homosexuality or bisexuality are not fully understood.
 However, a person's sexual orientation is not a matter of choice.
 In other words, individuals have no more choice about being homosexual or bisexual than heterosexual.
-All teenagers do have a choice about their expression of sexual behaviors and lifestyle, regardless of their sexual orientation.
+All teenagers do have a choice about their sexual behaviors, regardless of their sexual orientation.